 Camping at BC’s National Parks

-For British Columbia’s seven National Parks, like Pacific Rim in Tofino and Glacier and Yoho in the Rocky Mountains, you need to access Parks Canada’s reservation site, which opens in early winter of each year.
-Again, planning early is very important if you want certain high season weekends.
-Our BC National Parks are stunning and camping spots are limited, so they get snapped up very quickly.
+For British Columbia’s seven National Parks, like Pacific Rim in Tofino and Glacier and Yoho in the Rocky Mountains, you need to access Parks Canada’s reservation site, which opens in January this year.
+Planning your National Parks camping reservations early is very important if you want certain high season weekends.
+Parks Canada has overhauled their reservation system in 2023, so be sure to familiarize yourself with the new system before using it.

 Reservations for some backcountry recreational sites have also become mandatory.
 Recreation sites are very popular as many are off the beaten path, and hike-in only, like the uber-popular Joffre Lakes.
 Know before you go, because you will be turned away if you can’t show that you have a confirmed reservation.

 It pays to reserve your British Columbia camping holiday in advance during the busy summer months.
-Be sure to review any recent reservation changes by BC Parks at Discover Camping, or call at 1-800-689-9025.
+Be sure to review any recent reservation changes by BC Parks online or call at 1-800-689-9025.

 Love to camp?
 You may enjoy these articles!